ildus/bangio/README.md

-# usi_bitbang
+# bangio

-USI &lt;-> GPIO communcation using bit banging through /sys/class/gpio interface
+Uses /sys/class/gpio interface to bitbang some device.